Why ShellHub Uses Docker

 Docker simplifies the software development, distribution, and deployment process through its core components: Dockerfile, Docker image, and Docker container.
 A Dockerfile serves as a blueprint for building Docker images, containing instructions to define the environment and configuration of the application within the container.
 These instructions, such as FROM, RUN, COPY, ENV, and CMD, automate the process of building Docker images, ensuring consistency across different environments.
 Once built, a Docker image is a standalone, executable package that encapsulates the application and its dependencies.
 Immutable and stored in a registry, Docker images are easily shared, versioned, and reused.
 Finally, a Docker container is a lightweight, runnable instance of a Docker image.

 When we think about a very comprehensive tool, we need to think about its distribution.
-ShellHub can run on almost any device.
+ShellHub Agent can run on many Linux-based devices that meet the required runtime and networking requirements.
 What makes it easily possible is Docker.

 Docker encapsulates everything ShellHub Agent needs to run appropriately.
 You don't need to spend time and worry about dependencies, extra permissions, and translating specific commands for your Linux distribution.
-All your device needs is the capability to run Docker.
+In Docker-based deployments, the device needs a supported Docker runtime and the required permissions and network connectivity.

 This ease of distribution and deployment not only simplifies the user experience but also accelerates adoption and promotes widespread use of tools like ShellHub, driving efficiency and productivity in various industries.